Free Shipping with Orders Over $150 (excludes orders with D8 products)

 Final Thoughts

-If you’re interested in just trying out CBD, we recommend the CBD Topical or the Soothe CBD Tincture.
-Both are safe, effective, and a great introduction to CBD.
+If you’re interested in just trying out CBD, we recommend the CBD Topical or the Rest CBN Tincture.
+Both are widely used, approachable, and a great introduction to CBD.
 Choose from a variety of products with unique flavor profiles and find your favorite.

 From CBD oil and gummies to topicals, this incredible compound has been used for a variety of purposes.
-When it comes to CBD topicals, they’re mostly used for treating sore muscles and body aches that are known to drag on for days after hardcore workouts, injuries, manual labor, or trauma.
+When it comes to CBD topicals, they’re most often used for soothing sore spots and tension that can linger after tough workouts, heavy activity, or long days on your feet.

-Besides CBD, our topicals have other incredible ingredients that should also be in the spotlight as they further aid in achieving well-rounded pain relief and provide additional benefits for your skin.
+Besides CBD, our topicals have other incredible ingredients that should also be in the spotlight as as they round out the formula with added comfort and skin-nourishing benefits.
 Here’s what you need to know!

 Our CBD Topicals